-5 Facts About Loch Ness You Might Not Know About
+Facts About Loch Ness You Might Not Know

 Loch Ness is famous across the world and there is no shortage of visitors making their way to its banks every year.
-With beautiful scenery and the chance to spot the legendary monster which lurks within the water, it’s no wonder it’s one of Scotland’s most popular holiday destinations.
+With beautiful scenery and the chance to spot the legendary monster which lurks within the water.
+It’s no wonder this is one of Scotland’s most popular holiday destinations.
 But there is more to the famous loch than just a mystery monster and scenery.
 Below are some of our favourite facts about Loch Ness.

 In fact, according to the Scottish Register of Tartans, it has two.
 The original Loch Ness tartan is a brown and red design spotted in an Inverness shop in 1983.
 Whilst a newer ‘fashion tartan’ with a blue design and red accents is exclusively licensed by Harris Tweed in the Isle of Skye.

 You can catch a sighting of the Loch Ness Monster on Google Maps

 Always elusive, Nessie knows the best spots to hide from tourists.
 However, you can always load up Google Maps if you want to catch a glimpse of the famous creature.
 Last year Swedish man Bjarne Sjöstrand won the yearly Loch Ness sighting competition despite having never been to Scotland.
 He took a screen shot of a mysterious thin object in the southern end of the loch, and scooped a £2,000 prize.

 Loch Ness is one of Scotland’s best fishing sites